 The student must set the parent up to receive access to the portal.
 View more information, including instructions on how to create a portal.

 Most outside scholarships are sent directly to the university at: Office of Student Accounts, 354 Richards Hall, Northeastern University, 360 Huntington Avenue, Boston, MA 02115.
-Please be sure that the name of the student and his/her NU ID number is clearly printed on the check or the accompanying paperwork.
+Please be sure that the student’s name and NU ID is clearly printed on the check or the accompanying paperwork.

 Some scholarship providers require additional work.
 If they require the student to get verification of enrollment, the student will need to contact the Office of the University Registrar.
 If they require an invoice, please send the specific requirements to email@example.com and we’ll send the invoice as requested.
 Any questions regarding scholarship procedures can be referred to the above listed email or the student’s Financial Aid Counselor.